 Olympics organisers unveil virus rule book for Tokyo Games

-TOKYO, Japan (AFP) — Olympics organisers unveiled the first of a series of "playbooks" aimed at holding the coronavirus-postponed Tokyo Games safely on Wednesday, warning that rule breakers could be kicked out.
+TOKYO, Japan (AFP) — Olympics organisers unveiled the first of a series of “playbooks” aimed at holding the coronavirus-postponed Tokyo Games safely yesterday, warning that rule breakers could be kicked out.

 Sports officials will be allowed to skip quarantine as long as they monitor their health for 14 days after arriving in Japan, according to the 32-page document.